quile/crux/README.md

 var crux = require("crux");
 ```

-Crux uses a data-driven routing defintion approach.
-Routes are given as a
+Crux uses a data-driven routing definition approach.
+Routes are given as an
-vector of route definitions.
+array of route definitions.
 Every route definition has the following form:

 ```javascript
 ["/path/to/match", "identifying-key", handler-fn, [optional-child-routes]]